danielhrisca/asammdf/documentation/index.rst

 Welcome to asammdf's documentation!
 ===================================

 *asammdf* is a fast parser/editor for ASAM (Associtation for Standardisation of Automation and Measuring Systems) MDF (Measurement Data Format) files.

-*asammdf* supports mdf versions 3 and 4.
-The main mdf specs features are implemented, but there are also some missing features.
-Mdf version 4 is complex, so here there are more missing features compared to mdf version 3.
+*asammdf* supports mdf versions 3 and 4 and can be used with Python 2.7 and Python >= 3.4

 Project goals